Updated 27 Mar 2021

 Advise the Session Coach responsible for an event if, after booking, you cannot attend so that your place can be re-allocated, (session places are strictly limited and controlled by EA guidance so it’s likely that there will always be more participants wanting to attend than places available).

-As the Club has to maintain records of participants at each session and share details with NHS Track & Trace co-ordinators if requested, Keep the Club aware of your current contact details, (In late August all Club members will be asked to confirm, and if necessary update, their contact details held).
+As the Club has to maintain records of participants at each session and share details with NHS Track & Trace co-ordinators if requested, Keep the Club aware of your current contact details.

 Keep the Club informed of any health condition that would impact your ability to participate in a training session or keep others safe, (The booking system and process will have a suitable health screening statement for you to agree to)